Irving R. Newhouse Building Replacement Project

-As part of the Legislative Campus Modernization (LCM) project DES is replacing the existing Irv Newhouse Building that houses members of the Senate and their staff.
+As part of the Legislative Campus Modernization (LCM) project DES replaced the Irving R. Newhouse Building that houses members of the Senate and their staff.

-The Newhouse building was constructed as a temporary structure in 1934 and was beyond its useful life.
-It had significant health and safety hazards, obsolete building systems, and the interior was overcrowded during Legislative Session.
+The Irving R. Newhouse Building was constructed as a temporary structure in 1934 and was beyond its useful life.
+It posed significant health and safety hazards, obsolete building systems, and the interior was overcrowded during Legislative session.

 Major impacts